Mathematics (MATH)

 Mathematics (MATH) 40

-Co-Curricular for Math 140
+Co-Curricular for Math 140 and 143

 This course is designed to supplement College Algebra by providing foundational math skills necessary to be successful in college algebra.
 Topics may include: operations with algebraic expressions, set theory, basic geometry, linear equations and inequalities, absolute value equations, the coordinate plane, slope, variation, graphing linear and quadratic functions, complex numbers, and using technology to enhance algebraic concepts.
 Writing assignments, as appropriate to the discipline, are part of the course.